 3.02.10 Use, possession, or participation in the trafficking of illegal drugs or controlled substances, or the misuse/abuse of alcohol and other chemical substances (including underage consumption).

-3.02.11 Unauthorized access or disclosure of information about faculty, staff, or students of the College of Pharmacy, or patients/clients, that is private or confidential.
+3.02.11 Unauthorized access, disclosure or sharing of information about faculty, staff, or students of the College of Pharmacy, or patients/clients, that is private or confidential.

 4.00 SANCTIONS AND RECORDS

 The following sanctions, alone or in combination, may be imposed for violation of the Code by the Dean of the College of Pharmacy upon recommendation by the Board of Ethical and Professional Conduct:

 4.01 Reprimand with inclusion of a letter of reprimand in the student’s file that is maintained in the Dean’s Office.

 4.01.1 Students found in violation may be subject to college proposed sanctions including but not limited to: community service, counseling, educational and rehabilitative measures or academic action including probation, suspension, and dismissal.

 4.02 A recommendation of assignment of a grade of “F” in the course in which the violation(s) occurred.